sergii-iakovenko/lombokjackson/README.md

 Lombok-Jackson serialization example
 ---

-This is an example of Jackson serialization, that uses Lombok features and avoids pitfail with deserialization via `@JsonCreator` constructor with `@JsonProperty` on each constructor argument.
+This is an example Jackson serialization with classes, that use Lombok features (like `@Value`).

+It avoids `@JsonCreator` constructor deserialization with requiring messy `@JsonProperty` on each its argument.

-It uses builders and compile time code generation.
+In this example builders are used to prevent this.

+All code generation happens in compile time, without any runtime hacks.